 - Will you be making charitable contributions?
 If so, will they be consistent contributions or more sporadic?

-- Do you need to make any adjustments for the loss of any exemptions which could have a significant impact on your tax owed?
+- Do you need to make any adjustments for the loss of any exemptions that could significantly impact your tax owed?

 One specific point of emphasis that I make every year is regarding 401(k) contributions.
 I strongly encourage people to contribute enough to receive their full company match if offered.
-Ensuring that your contributions meet the qualifications, it is essentially receiving free money.
+Ensuring that your contributions meet the qualifications is essentially receiving free money.

 Depending upon your financial and tax situation, you may also want to consider Roth contributions vs. Traditional.

 While we enter our second tax preparation season post the Jobs and Tax act of 2017, there continue to be changes that you should be aware of.
 Most notably, the W-4 has been changed in 2020.

 The W-4 was built around personal and dependent exemptions, which the Jobs and Tax act of 2017 eliminated.
 The new design, per the IRS, “reduces the form’s complexity and increases the transparency and accuracy of the withholding system.
 While it uses the same underlying information as the old design, it replaces complicated worksheets with more straightforward questions that make accurate withholding easier for employees.”

 You are not required to furnish a new form merely because of the redesign.
 Employers will continue to compute withholding based on the information from the employee’s most recently furnished Form W-4.
 However, if you have owed additional tax after preparing your return, or would like to increase the amount of your potential refund, then you should look at updating your W-4.

 The IRS has made available a Withholding Calculator to help you determine how much you should be withholding.
 You can increase your withholdings further by specifying an additional flat dollar amount to be set aside for each pay period.

 Tax Changes Continue